ppy/osu-wiki/news/2022-05-12-osu-talk-event-overcoming-obstacles.md

 ---

-Do you have a story to share, but no platform to share it on?
-Join us for the first ever osu! talk event (OTE), where you can make your voice heard.
+Mark your calendars, set your alarms, and join us for the first ever osu! talk event (OTE), where you can make your voice heard.

 ![](/wiki/shared/news/2022-05-12-osu-talk-event-overcoming-obstacles/ote-newspost-banner.png)